lilwon/lilwon.github.io/_projects/CoolerBuddy.md

 ---
+layout: single
-name: Cooler Buddy - A Smart Fan
+title: Cooler Buddy - A Smart Fan
+toc: true
+toc_sticky: true
-tools: [Arduino, C++, IoT]
+# tools: [Arduino, C++, IoT]
-description: A project for my Internet of Things class.
+excerpt: A project for my Internet of Things class.
 ---

-# Cooler Buddy

 The repo for this project can be found [here](https://github.com/lilwon/cooler-buddy).